amr-sheriff/arxiv-assistant/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to arXiv Assistant! 🚀🤖

 This project is a demonstration of how to prototype a Retrieval-Augmented Generation (RAG) Assistant employing a suite of open-source technologies, frameworks and fine-tuned Large Language Models.